kenrector/sigma-cpv-kit/f00/README.md

 F00 version

-The F00-0F0.tap, F00-0F1.tap and F00-0F2.tap zip files are Honeywell release tapes described in the -11 release document.
+The F00-00F0.tap.zip, F00-00F1.tap.zip and F00-00F2.tap.zip files are Honeywell release tapes described in the -11 release document.

 SST1181 is a monthly patch tape with F00 patches from November 1981.
 The PO tapes in /cpf0 and /f00rad contain the original patches released with CPV.
-Monthly patch releases extended these as problems were found and resolved.
+Monthly patch releases like SST1181 extended these as problems were found and resolved.